Modular MSc: Electronic Engineering via short courses

 To obtain an MSc Electronic Engineering, you will need to complete eight modules to gain 120 credits and a project that will award you a further 60 credits.

 The maximum amount of time allocated for a Modular MSc via short courses student to complete the MSc is normally four years from registration.

 Enquiries should be addressed to Barbara Steel in the faculties Professional Development Office:

 - Email: firstname.lastname@example.org.

 Candidates should formally register straightaway and complete the MSc Application form.
 This form is processed by the Faculty PG Admissions Office and Registry and, if satisfactory, a formal offer will be made.

 A first degree is usually necessary in order to register for an MSc but other qualifications combined with evidence of relevant employment can be taken into account in lieu of a first degree.
 The University has to be satisfied that the candidate is suitable for an MSc.

-If a candidate, having completed four modules or 60 credits, decides not to continue with the Masters Degree, a Post-Graduate certificate can be awarded.
-A 50% average mark must have been obtained.
+If a candidate, having completed four modules or 60 credits, decides not to continue with the masters course, a postgraduate certificate can be awarded.
+A 50 per cent average mark must have been obtained.

 120 credits for a PG Diploma, a project can be used towards the PG Diploma.

-Registration on the Modular Masters Programme is currently free.
-A charge per module will be made for attending the module, currently between £1475-£1600.
+Registration on the modular masters course is currently free.
+A charge per module will be made for attending the module, currently between £1,475 to £1,600.